LGBTQ history in Turkey: 2020–present

+In July 2026, American cruise ship Scarlet Lady, chartered by Atlantis Events for a gay pride voyage, was refused entry to Turkish ports.

+On early morning September 13, 2026, the Turkish authorities began a crack down on LGBTQ+ groups, individual and HIV supporters, detaining dozens of them after breaking into associated offices and popular hangouts.
+The raids and investigations involved 162 suspects, 33 associations and 13 business according to reports.

 Transgender rights

-In 1926, Turkey implemented a new reform called the Turkish Civil Code (TCC) that established near complete gender equality between a man and a woman.
+In 1926, Turkey implemented a new reform called the Turkish Civil Code (TCC) that established near complete gender equality between women and men.
 The TCC did not contain procedures when it came to transgender individuals.
 The lack of precedent allowed legal authorities to ignore requests from transgender individuals when they requested changes to their legally stated gender.
 A new amendment to the TCC in 1988 allowed for a documented gender change in the legal registry as long as the transgender individual has already performed gender-affirming surgery.
 Restrictions in the new amendment of the TCC were harsh and required many pre-requisutes in order to be able to receive gender-affirming surgery.
 Transgender individuals had to ask and be granted permission for the surgery, be at least 18 years of age, unmarried, and sterilized in order to receive gender-affirming surgery.

 The case of YY v Turkey in 2015 pushed for the removal of the sterilization requirement to gender-affirming surgery.
 This case was a key part in the European Court of Human Rights (ECHR)'s landmark case in 2017 that voided the requirement of sterilization in order to qualify for gender-affirming surgery.
 Turkeys YY v Turkey was used as a precedent.